MindSton-mc/.github/profile/README.md

 ## Introduction:

 Since 2021, MultivetisMc has been **developing a Minecraft server** for the latest version of the game.
 We are a determined team and we love open source.
-We currently do not know **when the server will be released** but we are working on our plugins on which you can contribute or fork, all our plugin projects are under the **GPL 3.0 license** better known as the **GNU GENERAL PUBLIC LICENSE 3.0** or others like the **MIT license**.
+We currently do not know **when the server will be released** but we are working on our Fabric mods/Minestom extentions on which you can contribute or fork, all our projects are under the **MIT License** or others if it's a fork of a other project.
 Our launcher is **not yet in development** but will start to be in developement **pretty soon**, at list we hope!

 ## Who are we?

 MultivetisMc is a company developing a **Minecraft server** and a **Minecraft launcher** founded in 2021 by **Peperehobbits01** in Belgium, with the desire to create something **new for Minecraft** and not just another Skyblock server or mini-games which are **overdone**.
-The project started from scratch but now **certain parts of its software** are licensed **GPL-3.0 or other licenses** to allow you to contribute to the project which currently has **no scheduled release date**.
+The project started from scratch but now **certain parts of its software** are licensed **MIT or other licenses** to allow you to contribute to the project which currently has **no scheduled release date**.

 ## What are our goals?